maus-me/woopEssentials/README.md

 - /reloadth3config - reload the th3config.json and the restart timer
 - In-game chat timestamps [on/off]
 - /changerole allows an admin or roles of ModerationRoles to change the role of a player through Discord
+- /smite [optional <playername>] spawns a lightning at the player by <playername> or at the current block/entity selection if no name is specified [onf/off]

 ![](preview/discord-chat2.png)
 ![](preview/discord-chat.png)